 He co-designed and implemented the convergence mechanism to the single European currency system (the Euro) and served as president of the Electronic Payment System at the National Bank of Belgium (the Belgian Central Bank).
 He co-founded and managed GaiaCorp, a top performing currency fund whose profits funded investments in environmental projects.

-A former professor of International Finance at the University of Louvain, he has also taught at Sonoma State University and Naropa University.
-He is currently a Research Fellow at the Center for Sustainable Resources of the University of California at Berkeley.
-He is also a member of the Club of Rome, a Fellow of the World Academy of Arts and Sciences, and the European Academy of Sciences and Arts.
+A former professor of International Finance at the University of Louvain, he also taught at Sonoma State University and Naropa University.
+He was a Research Fellow at the Center for Sustainable Resources of the University of California Berkeley, a member of the Club of Rome, a Fellow of the World Academy of Arts and Sciences, and a Fellow at the European Academy of Sciences and Arts.

 Bernard has written numerous other books and articles about money systems.
 To read more about Bernard, visit his personal site.